 The Heads of State, climate experts and negotiators will come together to discuss: How far they have progressed in recent years, any plans for improvements and to agree coordinated action to tackle climate change across the world.

-St James’ Church has joined a programme which has seen a collaboration between Christians for Creation Care, Christian Concern for One World and Hope for the Future create a series of monthly online meetings beginning on the 26th of April and leading up to the Conference in November.
+St James’ Church has joined a programme which has seen a collaboration between Christians for Creation Care, Christian Concern for One World and Hope for the Future create a series of monthly online meetings which began on the 26th of April and have led up to the Conference in November.

 It is a unified ‘race to zero’ quest to reach zero emissions as fast as possible.